 If, after 4–6 weeks, the programme has not helped your bladder control problems, seek help.
 The best results are achieved by working with a health professional who is trained in dealing with bladder problems and who will design an individual programme especially suited to you.

 There are health professionals qualified to help you with bladder control problems.
-You may seek advice and support from your GP or contact the New Zealand Continence Association.
+You may seek advice and support from your GP or contact the NZ Continence Association.